F. E. Baker Ltd: Motorcycle engines

-Whether F.E.
-Baker manufactured a complete motorcycle before WW1 is unclear, even though a 1912 Precision motorcycle is featured on an Australian postage stamp issued in 2018.
+Whether F. E. Baker manufactured a complete motorcycle before WW1 is unclear, even though a 1912 Precision motorcycle is featured on an Australian postage stamp issued in 2018.
 It seems more likely the motorcycle was built by another manufacturer using a Precision engine and allowed to use the Precision name.
 Many Precision engined motorcycles used 'Precision' as part of the model name, hence Ivy-Precision, Grandex-Precision, etc. The 350cc 2-stroke announced in 1919, though, was a complete Precision motorcycle.

 A remarkably wide range of engines was developed over just a few years - this list is mainly taken from the home market motorcycle engine catalogue circa 1913 (except where otherwise indicated) so does not include variants specific to the overseas market, or the engines adapted for cyclecar use which had modifications like alternative magneto locations.

 The "Green" engine was unusual in that it was water cooled but with heat exchangers mounted directly on either side of the cylinder.
-It was used by Ernest Smith and Woodhouse, who were motorcycle manufacturers (1912-1915), in their Regal-Green motorcycle in 1914.
+It was used by Ernest Smith and Woodhouse, who were motorcycle manufacturers (1912–1915), in their Regal-Green motorcycle in 1914.
 They had used other Baker 'Precision' engines in their previous motorcycles which they marketed as Regal-Precision.

 Another unusual engine project was the development during 1912 of the engine invented by Dr Archibald Low in 1911.
-The engine was titled the Forced Induction Engine, but it used normal atmospheric induction but high pressure fuel admitted directly into the cylinder at peak compression, so in modern parlance would be a gasoline direct injection engine.
+The engine was titled the Forced Induction Engine, but it used normal atmospheric induction but high pressure fuel admitted directly into the cylinder at peak compression, so in modern parlance would be a petrol direct injection engine.
 The engine was 104mm bore by 78mm stroke producing 15 bhp at 3,300rpm.
-It appears this engine did not make it into production, but it embodied some principles that have parallels in diesel engine and gasoline direct injection engines of the future.
+It appears this engine did not make it into production, but it embodied some principles that have parallels in diesel engine and petrol direct injection engines of the future.
 Details of the engine can be found in US Patent 1124157 of 1913.

 The 170cc engine had the unusual characteristic of horizontal overhead valves located at the rear of the cylinder, as well as unit-construction (see images).
 The valves were changed the next year to normal side-valves but remained across the rear of the engine, so this was an unusual engine.
 Engine capacity was increased to 199cc at the same time.

 The 225cc Precision 2-stroke engine that appears against 3 different manufacturers in the November 1914 buyers guide (see info below) also appears in the 1915 Buyers Guide in the model by Grandex and in a short article on 1916 Torpedo motorcycles in November 1915, suggesting this engine did enter into production, though production may have been restricted due to the war effort.
 Even before war orders instructed companies to turn to making parts solely for the war effort, there were serious problems with loss of staff who volunteered for war service.